naveenrajm7/vagrant_utm/docs/index.md

 `vagrant ssh` to log into machine or forward ports to check your website or share folders and start developing.

 Check [Commands](commands.md) for all supported Vagrant commands.
 Check [Configuration](configuration.md) for more UTM provider config options.
+Discover UTM Vagrant boxes at [HCP Vagrant UTM Registry](https://portal.cloud.hashicorp.com/vagrant/discover/utm), which as boxes of popular OS including OpenBSD!

 ## About the project